 The Importance of Legal Assistance

 When you have been accused of a serious crime, it is most certainly a stressful experience.
 It is also an experience that can occasionally send an innocent person to jail if a person has failed to assert rights guaranteed to them.
-If you are facing criminal charges, contact the criminal defense team at Xavier + Associates (formerly Anelli Xavier) as soon as possible to ensure that your fundamental rights are protected and to secure legal representation.
-The criminal defense team at Xavier + Associates (formerly Anelli Xavier) can explain the details of charges you might be facing as well as the possible consequences, and can begin working with you on your defense right away.
+If you are facing criminal charges, contact the criminal defense team at Nave + Associates (formerly Anelli Nave) as soon as possible to ensure that your fundamental rights are protected and to secure legal representation.
+The criminal defense team at Nave + Associates (formerly Anelli Nave) can explain the details of charges you might be facing as well as the possible consequences, and can begin working with you on your defense right away.